Digital Presentations

 A Winter weekend in VancouverWell, a bit longer than that actually!
 This talk covers the events of a trip to the Vancouver area and Vancouver island in Feb/Mar 2008.
 Whilst this is the wrong time of year for seeing migrants, it was a golden opportunity to see resident birds and plenty of wildfowl.
 Coastal birds featured include Black Turnstone and Black Oystercatcher with Harlequin Duck, inland birds such as Ringed-neck Duck, Wood Duck and Hooded Merganser.
 Common raptors seen include Red-tailed Hawk and Bald Eagle.
 The amazing Anna's Hummingbird (pictured right) overwinters here and other specialities featured are American Dipper, Northern Flicker and Pileated Woodpecker.
 I was on a lecture tour and these are the moments I managed to spend birding in this fantastic west coast area of Canada!

 Close to the edge with wild Peregrines A follow up talk on this most charismatic bird of prey and is recommended after first enjoying 'Shropshire's Magnificent Peregrines'.
-Using images (taken under schedule 1 licence) the focus is on the 2010 breeding season capturing the development of chicks from day 1 to fledging.
-Whilst one particular family of birds is followed through the breeding season, there are some intimate moments in the development of other Peregrines.
+Using images (taken under schedule 1 licence) the focus is on the 2010 - 2013 breeding seasons capturing the development of chicks from day 1 to fledging.
+Three families of Peregrines in particular are followed through the trials and tribulations of the breeding season, there are some intimate and exciting moments.
 It features a look at ringing activities and how this will hopefully tell us more about their movements following fledging.

 Another year birding in ShropshireFollowing up on the popularity of 'A Shropshire Birder's Year' this is another look at birds and birding within the County of Shropshire.
 The same seasonal approach but with a different range of birds commonly found including yet more rarities and excitement!
 Geese and Winter wildfowl start the year off before Spring arrivals and another breeding season.
 More local rarities including Dotterel and Wryneck plus an engaging pair of Blue-headed Wagtails.
 Terns featured strongly in 2010 and seven species will be on show including the infamous Venus Pool Whiskered Tern.
 A spectacular finale will feature the December Waxwing invasion!
 Birding in Shropshire can be hard work but it can certainly produce some really good birds!